sbi-rviot/ph_table/README.md

 # pretty_html_table - Beautiful html tables made easy

-Detailed usage documentation is still in progress
-The objective of this package is to convert a pandas dataframe into a pretty html table.
+`pretty_html_table` exists to convert a pandas DataFrame into a pretty html table for use in email.
+The intended target audience is anyone who needs to send reports via email and would like to make their tables look more attractive.

-As of now, 10 colors are available.
-This package is embedding very nicely with other packages used to send emails.
+12 different color themes are available.
+The output of the package embeds nicely with other packages used to send html emails, such as [email](https://docs.python.org/3/library/email.examples.html) or [O365](https://pypi.org/project/O365/).
-The format is set down to the line item, which allows it to be understood by every email providers (instead of using CSS style).
+The html formatting is set at the DataFrame row level, which allows nearly every email provider to parse it.
+This obviates the need to grok out how the CSS may interact with the sending/recieving email provider.

-This is how you can install it on your machine:
+Use [`pip`](https://pypi.org/project/pretty-html-table/) to install the package:

 ```
 pip install pretty_html_table
 ```

-This is for example how you can convert your dataframe:
+A simple example to load an Excel file to a pandas DataFrame, convert it to html, and then save to an html file:

 ```
 from pretty_html_table import build_table

+df = pd.read_excel('df.xlsx')
-html_table_blue_light = build_table(pd.read_excel('df.xlsx'), 'blue_light')
+html_table_blue_light = build_table(df, 'blue_light')

-print(html_table_blue_light)
+# Save to html file
+with open('pretty_table.html', 'w') as f:
+    f.write(html_table_blue_light)

+# Compare to the pandas .to_html method:
+with open('pandas_table.html', 'w') as f:
+    f.write(df.to_html())
 ```

+Use any browser to open `pretty_table.html` to see how the table would appear in an html email.

 ## Why choose pretty_html_table?

-It integrates very well with other python packages used to send emails.
-Just add the result of this package to the body of the email and voila.
+Output is ready to be sent via any Python package used to send emails.
+Insert the result of this package to the body of the email and voila.

 ## List of colors available